Staged Play Reading:

 Rob’s plays as a writer include Mama’s Boy, Hazelwood Jr. High, Murder On West Moon Street, Death by Design, and Death By Design: A Comedy With Songs and Murder, all published by Samuel French.
 Stage Rights has published The Queen Bees, Cole Porter’s Nymph Errant and UMW:University of Mostly Whites.
 New work includes Miss Julie En Hollywood, a bilingual adaptation of Strindberg's play co-written with Mario Garza; Our Boy, which premiered at Minneapolis Fringe in 2017; As a Mighty Stream co-written with Melissa Maxwell, which explores the false accusation of Tom Robinson in “To Kill A Mockingbird” from the perspective of the black characters, and Jane Austen’s Lady Susan, based on her early novella.
 His book, Play Readings: A Complete Guide for Theatre Practitioners is published by Focal Press/Routledge.
 Rob has been contracted to write a mini-series for cable television based on his screenplay, Hazelwood Jr. High.
 He is a member of the Dramatists Guild and the Society of Stage Directors and Choreographers, and his plays have received nearly 200 productions world-wide.

-As long as available, seats are available at no charge to our 2019-2020 season subscribers.
-For non-subscribers, seats are available for $15.
+As long as available, seats are available at no charge to our 2022-2023 season subscribers.
+For non-subscribers, seats are available for any size donation at the door.
+Reservations are required.